|Haven't forgotten color. As my stamina comes back up, I hope to work more with color, both traditionally and digitally.|

-I grew up in rural Mississippi in indiscriminate poverty.
+I grew up in rural Mississippi in poverty.
 I have always been one part dreamer, one part do-er.
 So I spent my childhood chasing the sun through the trees and drawing unicorns and bugs and birds with colored jewels in their foreheads.
 I managed to work through a Bachelor's degree in art but by my graduation my health was failing.
+(My training was in Printmaking, lithography and linocut primarily.)
 I took a detour from grad school and managed with teaching and making art in the field until I finally got the news.|

 In many ways I'm tremendously reclusive.
 I don't think I made a conscious decision to start making art that was extremely personal but it somehow became my means of communication and conversation.
 Making a beautiful piece is part of my perfectionist personality, making a piece that says something personal is my way of connecting.
-I do that through a formula of one part reality, one part surreality.
+I do that through a formula of one part reality, one part fantasy.